|

 1. Any LSS

-amount the BWC pays is a final release that is subject to valid court-ordered
+amount BWC pays is a final release that is subject to valid court-ordered

 family support, even if the family support amount is for the entire amount of